-This example shows how to acquire clocked digital data using a counter output channel that generates pulses.
+This example shows how to acquire clocked digital data using a counter output channel that generates pulses as an external clock.
 The counter provides the clock in this acquisition.

 In this example, we will generate a clock in one session using a counter output channel and export the clock to another session that acquires clocked digital data.